Elham Saeidinezhad

 Profile

-Elham Saeidinezhad is a Doctoral Lecturer in Finance at the Colin Powell School, City College of New York (CCNY).
-She also teaches graduate courses on capital markets at Columbia University’s School of International and Public Affairs (SIPA) and in the Economics Department at NYU Stern.
-She teaches finance and monetary econoics courses.
-Her research focuses on market microstructure—how trading mechanisms, liquidity design, and financial infrastructures shape market outcomes and systemic stability.
+Elham Saeidinezhad is a Doctoral Lecturer in Finance at the Colin Powell School of Business at City College of New York.
+She also teaches graduate courses on capital markets at Columbia University School of International and Public Affairs and in the Economics Department at New York University Stern School of Business.
+Her research focuses on market microstructure, liquidity design, and the role of financial infrastructure and contractual structures in shaping modern capital markets.